Also known as: StarCraft Original/StarCraft: Brood War

 Raszagal is probably the most incomplete unit.
 Although she exists as a unit, she uses the Corsair's sprites but is much weaker and has a Dark Templar unit's wireframe.
 She uses the same weapon as the Corsair.

 Unused Fourth Race Units (Independents)

 Can we convert .smk to .png?

 Hidden inside the game files are many units that are all listed as "Independent Buildings", "Independent Units", or "Independent Heroes".
-These suggest that there may have been a fourth race in development, which may not have even been able to be controlled by the player.
+These suggest that there was a fourth race in development, which may not have even been able to be controlled by the player.
 It's possible that it only showed up in the campaign and/or custom maps.

 Gunships were once Terran vessels meant to be used in conjunction with capital ships, such as the Battlecruiser.
 Small, dynamic, high-speed fighters such as the Wraith were developed instead.
 However, it was found that the Wraith could deal out a similar amount of damage to capital ships while evading most defensive battery attacks.
 After that, the Gunship became only used by the cut race "Independents" as they used the old outdated Terran technology.
 There was one Gunship hero unit known as Greedo, which is a reference to the Star Wars character.
 This unit will crash the game if viewed.

 Not much is known about the Cargo Ship.
 One hero named Sally was intended to be for the Cargo Ship.
 The Cargo Ship is rumored to be the original Battlecruiser.
 It's possible that this unit was the Terran's Battlecruiser, until they made a more powerful version.
 The developers made the Independents use the remaining obsolete versions instead.
 What currently remains in the game is an empty unit with an alternate sprite of the Scout using the Cargo Ship's wireframe.
 This unit is safe to place and use.